asdq/multithreaded_cache_demo/std/demo/cache/README.md

 thread_end() should be called at the beginning and at the end of the work with a thread respectively.
 It uses connector/c++.

-Template 'db_cache' is a wrapper for a database connection and the class 'db_cache_t'.
+Template 'db_cache' is a wrapper for a database connection.
 The database connection has to implement the following methods:

     std::string fetch(const std::string &key);